 The Green Campus Alliance - Fall 2021 Program - is open to all U.S.-based college and university students.
 The program will run from Monday September 27th until Friday December 17th.
 The program will require 1-2 hours of online work per week and include several optional guest-speaker and group mentoring live sessions via Zoom.

 The program application is open until Monday September 20th.

-The Green Campus Alliance is a structured online program to support student leaders to accelerate their actions to address sustainability issues on their campus and develop critical leadership and professionals skills.
+The Green Campus Alliance is a structured online program to support student leaders to accelerate their actions to address sustainability issues on their campus and develop critical leadership and professional skills.

 We work primarily with student sustainability clubs to provide a framework for action that is guided by connecting their campus experience to our most pressing environmental issues.

 Each semester, a curated group of student club leaders join a cohort of peers from other campuses.
 They complete our 15 module Green Leaders Academy which is focused on environmental literacy, leadership development, and civic engagement.
 While learning with peers, they develop an understanding of key issues to be addressed on their campus.